rodrigogollo/spotify-pocket/README.md

 - [x] Fix on song start playing seek counter buggy (on start 0.1 resets to 0.0 for no reason, and on song ending does 1 sec more).
 - [x] Fix Login behaviour.
 - [x] Fix scroll search tags.
+- [ ] Fix Playlist sticky header and outside scrolling.
+- [ ] Fix playlist when return album and tracks instead (ex: best of FKA twigs.).
 - [ ] Fix on idle app stop working (token expired).
 - [ ] Fix playlist name scrolling-text.
 - [ ] Fix volume bubble dynamic left